Asa'ib Ahl al-Haq: History

 AAH has claimed responsibility for over 6,000 attacks in Iraq including the October 10, 2006 attack on Camp Falcon, the assassination of the American military commander in Najaf, the May 6, 2006 downing of a British Lynx helicopter and the October 3, 2007 attack on the Polish ambassador.
 Their most known attack, however, is the January 20, 2007 Karbala provincial headquarters raid where they infiltrated the U.S. Army's offices at Karbala, killed one soldier, then abducted and killed four more American soldiers.
+In 2025, Michael Knights of the Washington Institute reported that Qais al-Khazali had defended his role in the raid in a television interview and cited U.S. military interrogation transcripts stating that Khazali authorized Adnan Fayhan to launch the attack.
 After the raid, the U.S. military launched a crackdown on AAH and the raid's mastermind Azhar al-Dulaimi was killed in Baghdad, while much of the group's leadership captured including the brothers Qais and Laith al-Khazali and Lebanese Hezbollah member Ali Musa Daqduq who was Khazali's advisor was in charge of their relations with Hezbollah.
 After these arrests in 2007, Akram al-Kaabi, who had been the military commander of the Mahdi Army until May 2007, led the organisation.
 In May 2007, AAH kidnapped British IT expert Peter Moore and his four bodyguards.
 They demanded the release of all their fighters being imprisoned by the Iraqi authorities and US military in return for his release.
 His four bodyguards were killed, but Moore himself was released when AAH's leader Qais al-Khazali was released in January 2010.
-Prior to Qazali's release, security forces had already released over 100 of the group's members including Laith al-Khazali.
+Prior to Khazali's release, security forces had already released over 100 of the group's members including Laith al-Khazali.
 In 2008 many of the group's fighters and leaders fled to Iran after the Iraqi Army was allowed to re-take control of Sadr City and the Mahdi Army was disbanded.
 Here most fighters were re-trained in new tactics.
 It resulted in a major lull in the group's activity from May to July 2008.

 In February 2010, AAH kidnapped DoD civilian Issa T. Salomi, a naturalized American from Iraq.
 This was the first high-profile kidnapping of a foreigner in Iraq since the kidnapping of Peter Moore (which was also done by AAH).
 Salomi was released in March 2010 in exchange for four AAH militants being held in Iraqi custody.
 In total 450 members of AAH have been handed over from US to Iraqi custody since the kidnapping of Peter Moore, over 250 of which have been released by the Iraqi authorities.